Free Tool

 What interest rate does the California FTB charge?

 The FTB sets its interest rate every six months.
-Effective July 1, 2025 the rate on unpaid California income tax is 7% per year, down from 8%.
+For the period beginning July 1, 2026 the rate on unpaid California income tax is 7% per year.
 Interest keeps accruing on your balance for the entire payment plan.

 Is there a fee to set up an FTB payment plan?